johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 We simply instantiate the client in the class constructor.
 We could also use [constructor injection](https://docs.nestjs.com/microservices/basics#client).  **Note**: one thing we can **not** currently do is use the `@Client()` decorator.
 That's not really a significant limitation, as the decorator is merely a convenience, and is not the preferred way of instantiating a `ClientProxy`.

-The options object we pass to `ClientFaye` should be quite similar to the options object we support on the server side, as it is either configuring the Faye connection, or passing some generic transporter options, like `serializer`.
+The JSON options object we pass to `ClientFaye` should be quite similar to the `options` object we support on the server side, as it is either configuring the Faye connection, or passing some generic transporter options, like `serializer`.

 Once we instantiate a client like this, we can use it just like a `ClientProxy` object to make requests and emit events.
 Let's take a look at one such request.
-Further down in the `app.controller.ts` file, notice:
+Further down in the `app.controller.ts` file, notice this call.
+Here, we make a call to `client.send()` and &#8212; since the result will emit a stream &#8212; we pipe that stream through some RxJS operators.

 ```typescript
 // nestHttpApp/src/app.controller.ts